ray-x/navigator.lua/README.md

     diagnostic_virtual_text = true,  -- show virtual for diagnostic message
-    diagnostic_update_in_insert = false, -- update diagnostic message in insert mode display_diagnostic_qf = true, -- always show quickfix if there are diagnostic errors, set to false if you want to ignore it tsserver = {
+    diagnostic_update_in_insert = false, -- update diagnostic message in insert mode display_diagnostic_qf = true, -- always show quickfix if there are diagnostic errors, set to false if you want to ignore it
+                                  -- set to 'trouble' to show diagnositcs in Trouble tsserver = {
       filetypes = {'typescript'} -- disable javascript etc, -- set to {} to disable the lspclient for all filetypes